 In the words of the authors, the results of this study “confirm and extend species-specific conservation concern within the spruce-fir forest community and identify species for which additional attention may be needed”.

 We’ve recently expanded upon the ability of Mountain Birdwatch data to inform management and conservation actions for a wider swath of species.
-In 2019, we reprogrammed our online database to allow Mountain Birdwatch citizen scientists to optionally enter counts for all bird species–not just the 10 focal bird species that Mountain Birdwatch monitors.
+In 2019, we reprogrammed our online database to allow Mountain Birdwatch community scientists to optionally enter counts for all bird species–not just the 10 focal bird species that Mountain Birdwatch monitors.
 We hope that in several years, these additional data will help us to identify other species of conservation concern in the spruce-fir forests of the northeastern U.S.

 Have you used Mountain Birdwatch data to help promote conservation of mountain birds and their habitat?
 If so, let us know!